Past, Current, and Future Exhibitions

 My Journey, 2022

-On exhibit at the South Haven Center for the Arts from June 10 through July 23, 2022
+Exhibition Dates: South Haven Center for the Arts, June 10 through July 23, 2022

 The A2AC Gallery is in Ann Arbor, Michigan.
 The gallery exhibits works which support its goal to “emerge as a catalyst for connection, conversation, and creative exploration through participation.”
 Alisa E. Clark’s work will be on display and for sale at A2AC throughout the 2022-2023 exhibition year.